 Our examination does not provide a legal determination on KIPP KC's compliance with specified requirements.
-We noted one instance of noncompliance in the schedule of state findings (MO23-01).
+We noted three instances of noncompliance in the schedule of state findings (MO24-01, MO24-02, and MO24-03).

-In our opinion, management's assertion that KIPP Kansas City complied with the aforementioned requirements included in the Schedule of Selected Statistics for the year ended June 30, 2023, is fairly stated, in all material respects.
+In our opinion, management's assertion that KIPP Kansas City complied with the aforementioned requirements included in the Schedule of Selected Statistics for the year ended June 30, 2024, is fairly stated, in all material respects.